-- 2. (1) Despite the provisions of any law to the contrary, an expropriating authority may not expropriate property arbitrarily or for a purpose other than a public purpose or in the public interest. - (2) Subject to section 22, a power to expropriate property may not be exercised unless 40 the expropriating authority has without success attempted to reach an agreement with the owner or the holder of an unregistered right in property for the acquisition thereof on reasonable terms. - (3) An expropriating authority may expropriate property in terms of a power conferred on such expropriating authority by or under any law of general application, 45 provided that the exercise of those powers is in accordance with sections 5 to 27 and 32.
+- 2. (1) Despite the provisions of any law to the contrary, an expropriating authority may not expropriate property arbitrarily or for a purpose other than a public purpose or in the public interest. - (2) Despite the provisions of any law to the contrary, an expropriating authority may not expropriate the property of a state-owned corporation or a state-owned entity without the concurrence of the executive authority responsible for that corporation or entity. - (3) Subject to section 22, a power to expropriate property may not be exercised unless the expropriating authority has without success attempted to reach an agreement with the owner or holder of a right in property for the acquisition thereof on reasonable terms. - (4) An expropriating authority may expropriate property in terms of a power conferred on such expropriating authority by or under any law of general application, provided that the exercise of such power is in accordance with sections 5 to 27 and 31.

-POWERS OF MINISTER OF PUBLIC WORKS TO EXPROPRIATE
+POWERS OF MINISTER OF PUBLIC WORKS AND INFRASTRUCTURE TO EXPROPRIATE